OpenSCAP/container-compliance/README.md

 ### Scanning running container
 Similar to scanning image, just scanning the container.
-The result may differ (image vs containter) due to defined mount points.
+The result may differ (image vs container) due to defined mount points.

 ### Vulnerability scan of all images